petershin/liferay-learn/docs/liferay-cloud/latest/en/tuning-security-settings.md

 ## Backups

+Regular backups, and especially disaster recovery tests (i.e., testing to make sure your backup strategy succeeds) can give you peace of mind if disaster strikes.

 ### Backup Downloads

 Backups in Liferay PaaS are always encrypted at rest and in transit.
 However, if you download a backup to a local machine, ensure that you've mapped out your data flow to comply with any required security regulations.